-Before we cover how to build a chronology, let's first explore why you'd want to build one.
+Before we cover how to create a legal timeline, let's first explore why you'd want to build one.
 The answer is that you're already building a chronology in each case; but the chronologies you currently build probably have several disadvantages.
 These chronologies appear in your pleadings, briefs, notes, discovery responses, and in your own memory.
 For some cases - especially cases that follow a simple pattern - this is more than enough.
 But for other cases, this system gets strained.
 Your memory and your desk begin to be equally cluttered with scattered information, documents, notes, and facts.
 It can be overwhelming, and it only gets worse when you have numerous cases to juggle.
 We know: we've been there ourselves.
 That's why we built CaseFleet.

 CaseFleet gives all of your case information a home.
 Facts have a home, witnesses have a home, documents have a home.
 And each of these pieces of information can be related or linked to other pieces of information.
 For example, you might have dozens of facts in which one witness plays a part.
 Half of those might be related to a particular legal issue, and several of them might be provable by a particular document.
 CaseFleet lets you see all of these connections and work with them in an intuitive way.
 By creating legal timelines in your cases, you'll reduce clutter, stay organized, and experience the zen-like state of having everything in its place!